Our Team

 Dr Leanne Saxon

-Dr Leanne Saxon is a senior research fellow at the Deakin University School of Business.
+Dr Leanne Saxon is an honorary fellow at the Deakin University School of Business.

 Leanne’s interests include improving access to physical and mental health care in developed and developing economies.
 With a background in public health that spans working in three continents, her work includes investigating ways Georgian refugee’s cope with their lack of access to healthcare and developing evidence-based (National Institute of Care and Excellence, NICE) guidelines for health care workers in the UK.